 This species of Monitor is known to eat venomous snakes, small mammals, small lizards, eggs, and carrion (dead animals), and is able to digest anything it eats.

-The Spencer's Monitor is native to the Barkly region in Central Queensland and the Northern Territory.
+The Spencer's Monitor is native to the Barkly region in Central Queensland and the Northern Territory in Black soil plains.

-A female Spencer’s Monitor clutch of eggs generally ranges between 11 and 30 eggs.
+A female will lay a clutch of eggs that generally ranges between 11 - 30 eggs.